Skip to content

 TCP port to serve MCP HTTP endpoint on.
 Default is 8001.

 The optional tools section controls which NorFab service tasks are exposed as MCP tools.
+The same policy also controls prompts associated with those tasks.
+Rejecting a task hides both its tool and every prompt declared by that task.

 tools.policy